zhangjile/BBPrimer/ClassAuthorTools/Ch13Ex39StrVec/README.md

-2. split a file of integers, put odd numbers in a file and even numbers in another. perfect code, successful build, but output is null, /Library/Ch10Ex33argviostreamiterator/
+2. split a file of integers, put odd numbers in a file and even numbers in another. perfect code, successful build, but output is null, /Library/Ch10Ex33argviostreamiterator/ status:fixed

-3. /Library/Ch11Ex3, word counting, a bug that space is taken as a string and counted 67 occurences
+3. /Library/Ch11Ex3, word counting, a bug that space is taken as a string and counted 67 occurences status:fixed

 4. /Library/Ch10Ex34ReverseIterator, check out the  distance the tricky algorithm
+status: not tricky at all now